zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 As an example, if you want to use `ch.myexample.app://sign-me-in` as a redirect URI on ZITADEL and in your app, register the `ch.myexample.app://` custom URL within Android and iOS.

-:::caution Use a Custom Redirect URI!
+:::caution Use a custom redirect URI!

 You'll need the custom redirect URI to be compliant with the OAuth 2.0 authentication for mobile devices ([RFC 8252 specification](https://tools.ietf.org/html/rfc8252)).